Birdwatching in the Daintree

 Bridled Honeyeater, Pied Monarch, and Victoria's Riflebird can be seen in and around Daintree.
 Also of enormous interest to birdwatchers

-are the Buff-breasted Paradise Kingfisher, Great-billed Heron, Little Kingfisher and several other species of Kingfisher, Black Bittern,
+are the Buff-breasted Paradise Kingfisher, Great-billed Heron, Little Kingfisher and several other species of Kingfisher, Black

-on the northern side of the Daintree River.
+is often seen on the northern side of the Daintree River.

-Several specialist early morning Daintree River birdwatching tours and land based
+Several specialist early morning Daintree River birdwatching tours

-the time to participate in as many of these local birding activities as possible.
+to take the time to participate in as many of these local birding activities as possible.
 The Red Mill House site's Activities page lists

 some recommended itinerarys for both the serious birder and the casual birder alike and for those with an interest in wildlife generally.